 The Council has undertaken a city wide study to identify which important ridgelines and hilltops should be afforded greater protection than less prominent landforms in the city.
+Visual values were paramount in determining the important ridgelines and hilltops but other natural, recreational and heritage values were also recognised.
 The important ridgelines and hilltops are identified on the District Plan maps.

 In the Rural Area the Council wishes to maintain the relatively undeveloped character of the important ridgelines and hilltops, although this character can vary throughout the Rural Area.
 Rules have therefore been included to account for variations in local character, whereby any proposed new building, structure or earthworks, can be assessed according to the visibility and how well development can be integrated while maintaining the visual continuity of the ridgeline or hilltop from district wide, community of interest and neighbouring views.
+These rules provide the management framework for these areas.